Getting startedSave money with solar energy

 Owner?
 Here’s your tax credit

-Generally, the majority of solar system owners are eligible to claim the ITC.
+Generally, the majority of solar system owners are eligible to claim the solar ITC.
 The key word here is owner: It is crucial that you own the solar PV system (i.e. you purchased it with cash or through financing but you are neither leasing nor are in an arrangement to purchase electricity produced by a system you do not own).

 Here are some other facts regarding the Federal Tax Credit eligibility: